jessicagrosman/training-blog/_posts/2019-02-09-challenge-madlibs-lock-pc.md

 ![The First Slide prompts for words and hopefully piques curiosity](/blog/assets/images/lockscreen1.PNG)

-In the second slide it's revealed they left their computer unlocked and the words they just filled in describe their new computer wallpaper.
+In the second slide it's revealed the person left their computer unlocked and the words they just filled in describe their new computer wallpaper.

 ![The second slide has the punch (your colleagues are probably more creative) and the reminder](/blog/assets/images/lockscreen2.PNG)

 There is also some info about keyboard shortcuts (i.e. a faster way to lock their screen).
-I don't think the actual issue is people don't have the right skills or information, that's why this is only a link for people who want it.
+I didn't start with the information because I don't think the actual issue is a knowledge or skills gap.
+Instead I wanted to focus on creating interest through creativity and humour.
+It's a way to help people remember what they are supposed to do.

 ![Know your keyboard shortcuts: Win+L or CTRL+CMD+Q](/blog/assets/images/screenlock_shortcuts.PNG)

 If I took this further I would find some info about what type of bad things have actually happened from unlocked computers and find a way for people to share their creativity with others, maybe through Slack or other corporate instant messaging.

-####EDIT (14/02/2018):
+#### EDIT (14/02/2018):
 I tested the game out on a couple people.
 I was reminded that not everyone fills in forms entirely!
 So the person who skipped fields was confronted with a confusing story with a bunch of blanks.

 I originally thought I would make the text fields required with some conditionals.
 Then I thought *locked down Submit buttons* and *All fields are required pop-ups* are demotivating.
 That wasn't the point of this exercise--it's supposed to be fun!